insure logo

 Paying your car insurance premiums on time is crucial to keeping your costs down.
 In fact, if you let your insurance coverage lapse, you might lose your driving privileges and then have to pay a fine to reinstate them.
 This amount varies by state, but in some places, it can amount to hundreds — or even thousands — of dollars.

 In addition, when you go to reinstate your insurance coverage, you may pay dearly thanks to the lapse.
-A lapse of 30 days can cause your rates to rise by 9% on average, a 60-day lapse can boost your rates by 13% and a lapse of longer than that can cause your costs to soar by nearly 50%, according to CarInsurance.com.
+A lapse can increase your rates by 11-22%, according to Insurance.com data.

 How to get lower premiums

 Car insurance discounts aren’t always spelled out on a company’s website, but agents know what is offered.
-Your agent can tell you if your insurer offers a discount for taking a driver improvement course, or if you get price breaks when your child goes off to college, if you renew early and if you go paperless, just to name a few.
+Your agent can tell you if your insurer offers a discount for taking a driver improvement course, a child going off to college, early renewal, or if you go paperless, just to name a few.

 Your agent can also tell you which safety features on a vehicle earn you a discount, whether your insurer offers a discount for bundling your insurance plans — such as home and car — and what the mileage threshold is for getting a low-mileage discount.